HTML & CSS Done Right - by Yalco

 video lectures 🚀

-We save your precious time with a smooth and straightforward pace.
-(Please understand that the speaking pace may feel fast depending on the learner.
-Be sure to listen to the free preview lessons before enrolling!)
+We save your precious time with a smooth and straightforward progression.
+(Please understand that the pace may feel fast depending on the learner.
+Be sure to listen to the free chapters before enrolling!)

 I have prepared this course so that you can learn as much as possible by explaining in detail not only the functions of each tag and attribute, but also their various applications, usage in accordance with web standards, and theoretical principles.

-For each lesson, the key points of the video and copy-pasteable practice commands and code are organized on the webpage, allowing you to follow along, apply them, and proceed with the exercises easily.
+For each lesson, the key points of the video and copy-pasteable practice commands and code are organized on the webpage, allowing you to follow along and apply them to proceed with your practice easily.

 Basic Content